proji-rocks/proji/README.md

 ##### 1. Config file

 Proji offers the possibility to export and import packages through config files.
 The easiest way to create a new package would be to export the proji sample config and then adapt it to your needs.
-To do so, execute the command `proji package export --template`.
+To do so, execute the command `proji package export --example`.

-Proji creates the file `proji-package-template.toml` in the current working directory.
+Proji creates the file `proji-package-example.toml` in the current working directory.
 If you open this file in a text editor, you will find a richly annotated configuration of an example package.
 This config should then be adapted according to your needs.

-Once the config has been edited and saved, it can be imported using the `proji package import --config proji-package-template.toml` (or whatever you named the file) command.
+Once the config has been edited and saved, it can be imported using the `proji package import --config proji-package-example.toml` (or whatever you named the file) command.
 Proji then creates a new package based on the imported config.

 ##### 2. Local directory